COLORADO AND EASTERN UTAH 12 DAYS

 The park's highlight is Cliff Palace — impressive dwellings in the Southwest, with a dramatic setting & preserved ruins.

-Ranger-led tours, which run often during the busy summer season, let you climb ladders straight into the main part of the home.
+Ranger-led tours, which often run during the busy summer, let you climb ladders directly into the main part of the house.

 Continue later in the day to Durango, CO.